 - Consiva (JK Group)

-What are the main services provided by software vendors?
-Does Double the Donation offer consulting services?
+7. What are the main services provided by matching gift software?

 - Implementation of an online portal for employees to track volunteer hours and request matching gifts

-Which companies use vendors vs. administer programs internally?
+8. Which companies use vendors, and which administer programs internally?

-Historically the larger a company is, the more likely they are to use a vendor.
-For instance, most Fortune 100 companies use a vendor while mom and pop shops almost always manage their programs internally.
+Historically, the larger a company is, the more likely they are to use a software vendor.
+For instance, most Fortune 100 companies use a vendor while smaller, mom-and-pop shops almost always manage their programs internally.

-There’s a lot to discover about how matching gifts and volunteer grants can enhance your corporate giving program.
-Are you ready to learn more about this exciting subject?
+There’s a lot to discover about how matching gifts and volunteer grants can enhance your corporate giving program!

 Check out these helpful resources to get started:

 - Mercy Corps Matching Gift Page.
-Want to see how philanthropies and other nonprofit organizations incorporate matching gifts into their fundraising model?
+Want to see how nonprofit organizations incorporate matching gifts into their fundraising model?
 Try out Mercy Corps’ employee matching gift page to get an idea of how your employees might discover their matching gift eligibility.

-- Top 10 Volunteer Grant Companies for Savvy Nonprofits.
+- Top 10 Volunteer Grant Companies.
 Looking for a corporate blueprint of a successful volunteer grant program?
 Search no further!
-At 360MatchPro, we’ve got a list of the top 10 companies with volunteer grant programs in place that your business should emulate.
+Here’s a list of the top 10 companies with volunteer grant programs in place that your business should emulate.